Best Home Office Setup Under $500 for Freelancers

 Best Budget Mice for Work

 The mouse bundled with keyboard combos is usually terrible.
-If you can stretch the budget by even $20-30, a proper mouse makes a significant difference in comfort and efficiency.
-You’re clicking and scrolling all day.
+Stretching the budget by even $20-30 for a proper mouse changes how the whole workday feels.
+Clicking and scrolling all day adds up.
 It’s worth spending a little more here.

 Logitech M720 Triathlon